-An optional application of this new allocation method is provided, by allowing the shareholders’ meeting to apply its own allocation method as long as the resulting taxable dividend amount is equal to, or exceeds, the dividend calculated according to the new method and is recorded as such.
+An optional application of this new allocation method is provided, by allowing the shareholders’ meeting to apply its own allocation method in the same decision as the capital decrease.
+This is, however, only allowed as long as the resulting taxable dividend amount is equal to, or exceeds, the dividend calculated according to the new method.

 An adjustment has been made to the definition of “paid-in” or “fiscal” capital, in order to disregard reimbursements of (assimilated) capital to the extent that they have been treated as dividends and allocated to taxed and tax-free reserves.

 To avoid double withholding taxation, dividend treatment in the context of a reimbursement of capital, issue premiums or profit shares triggers a withholding tax exemption upon subsequent future distribution of the allocated reserves as a dividend.